Jwonsever/Mycraft/README.md

     -Different textures for sides and top of a block.
 (Grass)

 Tridirectional motions
-    We improved some features of our camera from hw4.
+    We improved some features of our camera.
     -Concurent XYZ Motions (You can move in x and y and the same time, you can jump, all simultaneously.)
     -Jumping (Give the camera an upward impluse, but only if it the human object is touching the ground.)